camilaiciaszczyk/RRWM-Project/README.md

 Analysis.do – Completes all the analysis for the output tables Cleaning.do – Cleans the data and all the variables used for analysis

-Instructions for Data Preparation and Analysis
-In order to replicate the findings of the project, download the zip file.
-This zip file contains a folder called “CAnD3 RRWM”, which is your working directory.

 Software Requirements
 Stata/SE 18.0 for Mac (Apple Silicon)
 Revision 30 Aug 2023